priyadarshi/Applozic-Chat-SDK-Documentation/README.md

-c) Once you create your application you can see your application key listed on admin dashboard.
+c) After creating application, you will see your application key listed on admin dashboard.
 Please use same application key explained in further steps.